The Boat

 Our AC charging capacity is controlled by the On Board Charger (OBC) which is 6.6kW.
 For a 32A 240V single phase supply offering just over 7kW we would be limited to charging at 6.6kW.

-For our Challenge to be viable we need to be able to fast charge at as many locations as possible, including unplanned stops!
+For our Challenge to be viable we needed to be able to fast charge at as many locations as possible, including unplanned stops!

-• Where a fast DC charger is available along the South Coast or elsewhere we will hook up to that and get charged in a jiffy!
+Where a fast DC charger was available along the South Coast or elsewhere we hooked up to that and were charged in a jiffy!

-• Where a 63A or 32A 415V 3 phase red commando or CEE socket is available we can charge using an AC-DC inverter giving us a 40kW or 20kW DC charging speed respectively.
-These connections are widely available but we will be taking with us a Kempower movable charger
+Where a 63A or 32A 415V 3 phase red commando or CEE socket was available we charged using the Kempower AC-DC inverter giving us a 40kW or 20kW DC charging speed respectively.
+These connections made up around 35 or our planned charges.

-• Where an EV Type 2 charger is available we will be charging at 6.6kW AC using a standard Type 2 cable.
-This could take up to 10 hours to charge from empty so will likely be an overnight stop.
+Where an EV Type 2 charger was available close enough to a wharf wall we were able to charge at 6.6kW AC using a standard Type 2 cable.

-• Where a 32A 240V blue commando or CEE socket is available we will be using a JuiceBooster to convert to a Type 2 connector and will be charging at 6.6kW AC as above.
+Where a 32A 240V blue commando or CEE socket was available we were able to charging at 6.6kW AC as above.